llmcloud24/de.KCD-Summer-School-2024/Day_3/020-advanced.md

 ## Xinference Models

-Xinference provides a long list of builtin models, which are not just conversational model, but also embedding, multimodal, and other types of models.
+Xinference provides a long list of builtin models, which are not just conversational, but also embedding, multimodal, and other types of models.
 The full list can be found [here](https://inference.readthedocs.io/en/latest/models/builtin/index.html).

 Using the backends included in the library, we can also deploy custom models